 Shelter-in-Place (SIP) and Isolation & Quarantine (I/Q) Sites

 SIP and I/Q: Site Capacity

-The City has established a variety of COVID-19 Alternative Housing options, including private hotels, congregate sites, and trailers.
+The City has established a variety of COVID-19 Alternative Shelter options, including private hotels, congregate sites, and trailers.
 Many sites have on-site medical and behavioral health staff as needed for guests.
 Public health and human service officials assess and determine the most appropriate housing option and on-site services to meet the needs of the different populations.